ChristianSchoener/deepire3.1/README.md

 - compressor.py: Performs pre-compression and the compression leading to files used for the training and validation.
 Set the parameters in hyperparams.py, then run python3 compressor.py mode=pre, and afterwards python3 compressor.py mode=compress, the latter once with the setting train and once with valid in hyperparams.py.
 - inf_common.py: Contains most of the algorithms and models.
 Not called directly.
 - multi_inf_parallel_files_continuous.py: The function to perform the training.
 Call by python3 multi_inf_parallel_files_continuous.py.
 - validator.py: Runs the validation.
 Adjust the parameters in hyperparams.py to point to your project directory containing checkpoint files, and another folder for the validation results.
 Execute by running python3 validator.py.
+Watch out, this one runs on CPU, not GPU.
+So adjust the value for number of processes.
 - exporter.py: Exports checkpoint files to jit-scripted models used for the guidance of Vampire.
 Adjust the parameters in hyperparams.py to point to the desired checkpoint file and model file name.
 Execute by running python3 exporter.py.

 ## Testing